hsiangwei0903/CaMo/README.md

-# Camera Motion Grounded Evaluation and Training for Vision-Language Models
+# Camera Motion Grounded Evaluation and Training for Vision-Language Models (BMVC 2026)

 This repository contains the code for paper Towards Genuine Spatial Intelligence: Camera Motion Grounded Evaluation and Training for Vision-Language Models.